 All you need is tea, sugar, and patience.

 There was a period of two-ish years, 2012 to 2014, when I was separated by the same degree from both Scientology and kombucha.
 I knew a brew movement had started.
-My relationship to the expensive drink was sustained by my desire for gut optimization, which was a health trend that I readily succumbed to the moment someone pretty talked to me about it.
+My relationship to the expensive drink was sustained by my desire for gut optimization, which is a health trend that I readily succumbed to the moment someone pretty talked to me about it.

 But in late 2016 or -17, a YouTube philosopher told me that kombucha is total bullshit.
 He said it’s like any other sugar drink and that the same type of cult-prone people who believed in things like ketosis and never washing their hair believed in the drink responsible for half of my grocery bill came as a huge relief to me.
 Then came the pandemic, when I returned to kombucha for the first time in a while in the earlier days of lockdown, thinking it would maybe change... something.
 It sort of does.

-Sure, maybe the airy, fluttery feeling it gives you -- like getting lifted under your little kid armpits by your whimsical, loving uncle -- was just from a combination of around .3% alcohol and feeling like you’re doing something good for yourself.
+Sure, maybe the airy, fluttery feeling it gives you—like getting lifted under your little kid armpits by your whimsical, loving uncle—was just from a combination of around .3% alcohol and feeling like you’re doing something good for yourself.
 But I never wanted to believe that it was all a scam.
 So when my friend Hannah offered up two of her kombucha starter “SCOBY” (symbiotic cultures of bacteria and yeast) on Instagram, I quickly claimed one.

 Kombucha’s rich history puts the 2000s gut health movement to shame